Murder of Birna Brjánsdóttir: Discovery of the body and murder investigation

-The investigation was led by Detective Grímur Grímsson, the brother of the writer Vigdís Grímsdóttir and subsequently Iceland's representative to Europol.
 The car, which was traced after also being seen on surveillance video at Hafnafjörður harbour, had been rented by a crew member of the Greenlandic trawler Polar Nanoq; with the assistance of the captain, members of the Special Unit of the National Police Commissioner were transported to the ship by the Icelandic Coast Guard helicopter TF-LÍF and arrested two of the crew on suspicion of her murder.
 Birna's blood was found in the car, and her driving licence was found on the ship.
 On 22 January her body was found washed up near the Selvogsviti lighthouse on the coast of the Reykjanes peninsula, more than 40 km (26 miles) away from where she disappeared.
 She was naked and the autopsy established her cause of death as drowning, but bruising also indicated she had been strangled and hit in the face.
 There was no evidence she had been sexually assaulted.

-Trial, appeal and sentencing
+Trial, appeal, and sentencing

 Thomas Møller Olsen, the Polar Nanoq crew member who had rented the car and who was then 25, was charged with the murder of Birna Brjánsdóttir on 30 March and in September was found guilty in the Reykjanes District Court.
 By the start of the trial, his DNA had been identified on the laces of one of Birna's boots and his fingerprints on the driving licence; film had also been found of him buying cleaning products and cleaning the interior of the car.
 His shipmate who had been arrested at the same time, Nikolaj Olsen, was a witness against him, having been seen on surveillance video leaving the car in a very drunk state and returning to the ship several hours before Møller Olsen, who in court sought to portray him as the murderer.
 After appeal, Møller Olsen's conviction was affirmed by the High Court in November 2018, and his sentence of 19 years in prison for the murder and for drug smuggling, in addition to an assessment of 29 million krónur ($) in costs and compensation, went into force.
 23 kg of hashish had been found in his cabin.

 The High Court declined a request for a further appeal in February 2019.

 In October 2019, Olsen was transferred to Denmark to serve his sentence there.